 When you start developing your A/B tests, you want to keep your variations as minimal as possible.
 If you test too many things at once, you won’t be able to determine which elements influenced your results.

 To be strategic about your A/B testing, choose a single element to test.
 We’ve included a few examples below of types of tests that could be effective for your brand.

 1. Change your copy

-Testing the copy on your website, ads, or email will help you learn what words or phrases your customers respond best to.
+Testing the copy on your website, ads, or email will help you learn which words or phrases receive the best responses from customers.
 If you’re testing copy, make sure that you still focus on a specific part of the copy to test.
 For example, you could test two different subject lines in an email blast to see which performs better.
 Or you could test different headlines on a Facebook ad or different hashtags on Twitter.

 2. A/B test two different images

 A/B testing images is a great way to figure out which visuals are most appealing to your customers—and this might vary across different platforms.
 Maybe your Facebook audience responds well to illustrations, but customers on your website prefer photos.
 Maybe you want to see if bright colors will increase ROI, or if minimalist images will perform better.
 Check out an example below of an A/B test for a home decor brand’s website.